Digital Scholars Program

 - participate in community-building activities.

-- participate in workshops on career readiness skills, first-gen identity, and financial wellbeing.
+- participate in workshops on career readiness, first-gen identity, and financial wellbeing.

-- take a pre-autumn course to learn entry-level digital skills.
+- take a spring and autumn 2-credit course to learn entry-level digital skills, including programming, marketing, data analytics, and graphic design.

 - learn about UW Bothell resources to support your academic and personal wellbeing.